skip to content

 Posters and Presentations

-Students are encouraged to participate actively in relevant seminars, research groups and conferences by presenting posters and oral presentations.
+Students are expected to participate actively in relevant seminars, research groups and conferences by presenting posters and oral presentations.
 These can be suggested by the Supervisor or selected from among the advertised events and discussed with the Supervisor.

 Feedback